 Since the gear in your BOB is essential, you want to ensure the batteries will be ready when you need the gear.
 Thus, high-capacity lithium batteries are the best bet.

-It’s still good to have some NiMH LSD batteries in your BOB, too, but only if you are also bringing a portable charger.
+It’s still good to have some NiMH LSD batteries in your BOB, too, but only if you bring a portable charger.
 Solar chargers and solar power banks are a good bet.
-There are also hand-crank chargers which, while a pain to use, will work in any conditions.
+There are also hand-crank chargers, which, while a pain to use, will work in any condition.

 Car Emergency Kits: Lithium Batteries

 Car emergency kits usually get stored in the trunk of your car.
 The temperature there can quickly get to over 110F.